Projection Methods for Operator Learning and Universal Approximation: Approximations for Fixed Points

 \section{Approximations for Fixed Points}

 We now consider the problem of solving an equation of type

 where $f$ is a fixed element of the Banach space $X$, and $T: X\longrightarrow X$ is an operator which is possibly nonlinear.
 The element $x\in X$ satisfying Equation~\eqref{eqn:fixed_point} is a fixed point for the operator.
-Our interest in such a problem stems from the fact that it is possible to frame operator learning tasks in terms of fixed point problems as in \cite{ANIE,Spectral,NIDE}.
+Our interest in such a problem stems from the fact that it is possible to frame operator learning tasks in terms of fixed point problems as in \cite{ANIE_NAT,Spectral,NIDE}.
 Our fundamental question in this section is whether it is possible to project Equation~\eqref{eqn:fixed_point} to a finite dimensional space, and if taking the limit $n \longrightarrow \infty$ one recovers a solution to Equation~\eqref{eqn:fixed_point}.
-If this is the case, then we can define an algorithm based on the framework of this article where we learn an operator in projected form (we also learn the projection) and solve the corresponding equation in the projected space.
-One would have the guarantee that upon taking a high enough projection dimension $n$ the learned operator would approximate $T$ and the solution would give an approximation to the real fixed point of $T$ in Equation~\eqref{eqn:fixed_point}.
+If this is the case, then we can formulate an operator learning problem in terms of a neural projection operator, as in Definition~\ref{def:neural_proj}, and in the limit $n\longrightarrow +\infty$ for the size of the projection space used in the neural operator we recover solutions of the original system.
+Therefore, we would have the guarantee that upon taking a high enough projection dimension $n$ the learned operator would approximate $T$ and the solution would give an approximation to the real fixed point of $T$ in Equation~\eqref{eqn:fixed_point}.